Requirements

 -

-You are not allowed to film any of the class work due to intellectual copyright and music copyright.
+Any of the class work due to intellectual copyright and music copyright.

 The communications team monitors this throughout the competition and will ask you to delete anything that is deemed inappropriate or in breach of copyright.

 Our social media pages are listed below.
-Keep a lookout for the official event hashtag #Fonteyn2024 and please also feel free to repost and share anything that we post on our official channels throughout the competition.
+Keep a lookout for the official event hashtag #Fonteyn2025 and please also feel free to repost and share anything that we post on our official channels throughout the competition.

 https://www.facebook.com/RoyalAcademyofDance